TrueNASTrueNAS Nightly Development Documentation

 Adding Virtual Disks

-After installing SCALE on a virtual machine (VM), add virtual disks to the VM.
+After installing TrueNAS on a virtual machine (VM), add virtual disks to the VM.
 You need a minimum of two disks, 16 GB each.
 One disk is for the boot environment the other for data storage.

 Adding Virtual Disk Instructions